 - ABM is strategic: Named account targeting drives your pipeline

-- Complex attribution is required: You need to prove marketing’s revenue impact across 10+ touchpoints
+- Complex attribution is required: Prove marketing revenue impact across 10+ touchpoints

-- You have marketing ops resources: Dedicated team to manage and optimize the platform
+- You have marketing ops resources: Dedicated team to optimize the platform

 - Sales cycles are long and complex: 6 to 24+ months with multiple stakeholders